myvaporwallet/ethereum-lists/README.md

 - **Purpose**:
   - A list of URLs known to be fake, malicious, phishing.
 - **Example**:
-  - `myetherphish[.]com`
+  - `myvaporphish[.]com`
 - **Not for:**
-  - Opinions on whether a project / token sale is a bad project.
+  - Opinions on whvapor a project / token sale is a bad project.

 ## URL Lightlist